Taylor Swift Productions

 Taylor Swift Productions, Inc. is the in-house visual media production company of the American singer-songwriter Taylor Swift.
 It was founded in 2008, being first credited in the concert film Speak Now World Tour – Live (2011).
 Taylor Swift Productions has produced all of Swift's films and documentaries since 2018, as well as her music videos starting in 2022.
 Several management consultants have praised the company's business and marketing strategies as smart and innovative.

-The studio's outputs have received various accolades, including a Grammy Award, three MTV Video Music Awards for Video of the Year, an Art Directors Guild Award, a Gracie Award, an Eddie Award, and a Hollywood Critics Association Film Award.
 Its films Taylor Swift: Reputation Stadium Tour (2018), Folklore: The Long Pond Studio Sessions (2020), All Too Well: The Short Film (2021), and Taylor Swift: The Eras Tour (2023) were met with acclaim from critics.
-The lattermost became the highest-grossing concert film of all-time and was nominated for the Golden Globe Award for Cinematic and Box Office Achievement.
+The theatrical releases Taylor Swift: The Eras Tour and Taylor Swift: The Official Release Party of a Showgirl (2025) topped the North American box office; the former became the highest grossing concert film of all-time and was nominated for the Golden Globe Award for Cinematic and Box Office Achievement.

+The studio's outputs have received various accolades, including an Art Directors Guild Award, a Gracie Award, an Eddie Award, a Hollywood Critics Association Film Award, and a Camerimage Grand Prize.
+All Too Well: The Short Film, "Anti-Hero" (2022), and "Fortnight" (2024) received the MTV Video Music Award for Video of the Year, with the foremost also winning the Grammy Award for Best Music Video.

 Background

-The American singer-songwriter Taylor Swift has stated on several occasions that she views visual media as an important element in her songwriting process.
+Taylor Swift has expressed that she views visual media as an important element in her songwriting process.
 As her career progressed, she delved into film treatment, filmmaking, screenwriting, directing, and producing.
-Several directors that Swift collaborated with, including Roman White and Joseph Kahn, praised her involvement in creating her music videos.
-In 2015, She won the Primetime Emmy Award for Outstanding Emerging Media Program in the category "Outstanding Creative Achievement in Interactive Media — Original Interactive Program" as the executive producer for the interactive app AMEX Unstaged: Taylor Swift Experience, which gave viewers access to a customizable 360° view of the music video for "Blank Space" (2014).
+Several directors whom Swift has collaborated with, including Roman White and Joseph Kahn, have praised her involvement in creating her music videos.
+In 2015, she won the Primetime Emmy Award for Outstanding Emerging Media Program in the category "Outstanding Creative Achievement in Interactive Media — Original Interactive Program" as the executive producer for the interactive app AMEX Unstaged: Taylor Swift Experience, which gave viewers access to a customizable 360° view of the music video for "Blank Space" (2014).
 Swift produced the music video for "Bad Blood" (2015), which won the Grammy Award for Best Music Video in 2016.